Latin America

 Maybe even try zip lining down Cloud Forests, Arenal and Monteverde, some of the best rainforest spots to see the wildlife and flora around you.

-3. Take a Change Water-Rafting
+4. Take a Chance Water-Rafting

-To get out of your comfort zone, try white water rafting down the rivers in Costa Rica.
+To get out of your comfort zone, try whitewater rafting down the rivers in Costa Rica.
 Due to the tropical climate and rainforest structures in Costa Rica, you can find dozens of unique spots to water raft.
-It's actually one of the most popular things to do in Costa Rica!

 Two of the most famous destinations are Rio Naranjo on the Pacific coast and the Pacuare River on the Caribbean coast.
 Inland, there are a lot of rivers close to Arenal Volcano that are perfect for water rafting as well.